Remote Content -- AJAX Type Introduction

 Adding the Function Name to Remote Content

-Now all that's left is to enter popmake_remote_content_ajax as the Function Name in your Remote Content Popup Settings as seen here:
+Now all that's left is to enter 'popmake_remote_content_ajax' as the function name in the Remote Content Area box (shortcode option settings).

 With these settings and code in place, your popup's content will be: